 State and Local Fiscal Recovery Funds (SLFRF)

-The U.S. Department of the Treasury allocated $326.9 million of State and Local Fiscal Recovery Funds (SLFRF) to the City of San Antonio.
+The U.S. Department of the Treasury allocated $326.9 million of State & Local Fiscal Recovery Funds (SLFRF) to the City of San Antonio.
 The City received the first half in the amount of $163.45 million in May 2021 and the second half in June 2022.
 These funds must be obligated by December 2024 and spent by December 2026.

 The SLFRF program provides resources to: